OUR DEVELOPMENT PHILOSOPHY

 Source: Ted Talk, "Beware online 'filter bubbles'"

 Not on the Overall Average

-The internet seems to have defined the winning equation for platform growth to be commercial recommendations and customizations based on big data and statistics calculated from user averages.
+Many of the screens we see every day are full of big data-based recommendations.
 While this solution may offer convenience and comfort, it confines individuals to virtual worlds that are filter bubbles based on averages that are not even their own.
-VELDT's idea is different.
+We think that there may be more different ways for how each person uses their data.
 Utilizing small data instead of big, we believe it is important to begin with data gleaned from an individual's own essential experiences, transforming that data into something with merit before returning it to the individual.
-We think that discoveries you make on your own should guide your behavior, rather than algorithmic recommendations developed for commercial purposes.
+Recommendations based on the algorithms of others are useful, but when taking important actions, we believe that what you discover should be the fate of your actions.
 And finally we hope to inspire you to go out and pursue these unexpected discoveries, rather than stagnating in virtual comfort.
-VELDT chose IoT -- and smartwatches in particular -- as the new touchpoint capable of holistically connecting the real world and the internet with your daily life.
+VELDT chose IoT as the new touchpoint capable of holistically connecting the real world and the internet with your daily life.
 The individual over the average.
 Self-discovery over external recommendations.
 Real world over the virtual world.
 These philosophies are at the core of VELDT's offerings towards the sustainable future of connected society.